It's possible to change some n8n defaults using environment variables.

 1 2 3 4 5 6 7

-It is also possible to configure n8n using a configuration file.
+You can also configure n8n using a configuration file.

-Only the values that should be different from the default need to be defined in your configuration file.
-If needed multiple files can also be supplied.
-For example, you can have some generic base settings and some specific ones depending on the environment.
+Only define the values that need to be different from the default in your configuration file.
+You can use multiple files.
+For example, you can have a file with generic base settings, and files with specific values for different environments.

-The path to the JSON configuration file to use can be set using the environment variable
+Set the path to the JSON configuration file using the environment variable

 1 2 3 4 5